richardreiter/melo-merch/README.md

 ### Project Goals

-- Create a fully functional e-commerce website to allow users to purchase streetwear fashion products - including features (but not limited to) such as easy payment gateway, authentication system, search and filter functionality, high quality product images, clear product descriptions, ratings, shopping cart and a single payment system.
+- Create a fully functional e-commerce website to allow users to purchase streetwear fashion products - including, but not limited to, features such as easy uch as easy payment gateway, authentication system, search and filter functionality, high quality product images, clear product descriptions, ratings, shopping cart and a single payment system.

 ### Target Audience

 - Anyone who is into streetwear fashion and skateboarding.
-- People looking to purchase a present for someone who's into streetwear/skateboarding.
+- People looking to purchase a present for someone who's into streetwear fashion and skateboarding.

 ### User Stories